 <47> Section 5.1: Windows Server 2003, Windows Vista, and Windows Server 2008 take advantage of the RPC/COM packet privacy feature RPC_C_AUTHN_LEVEL_PKT_PRIVACY.
 This feature provides a protective layer over the weak encryption, as described in section 3.1.4.1.1.

 8 Change Tracking

 This section identifies changes that were made to this document since the last release.
-Changes are classified as New, Major, Minor, Editorial, or No change.
+Changes are classified as Major, Minor, or None.